buildbuddy-io/buildbuddy/docs/guide-auth.md

 -->
 # Authentication Guide

-You have two choices for authenticating your BuildBuddy requests: API key or certificate based mTLS auth.
+You have two choices for authenticating your BuildBuddy requests:
+ - API key
+ - certificate based mTLS auth

 Both of these choices require you to [create a BuildBuddy account](http://app.buildbuddy.io/).